Ragerlab/Script_for_The-Environmental-Neuroactive-Chemicals-List-of-Prioritized-Substances/Experiment_1/README.md

 ### The Environmental Neuroactive Chemicals List of Prioritized Substances for Human Biomonitoring and Neurotoxicity Testing: A Database and High-Throughput Toxicokinetics Approach

 #### Experiment 1 Goal
 This analysis set out to investigate the chemical landscape of substances that have evidence of neuroactivity, realistic exposure potential, and feasibility of detection in urine.
-In total 1,827 substances with data coverage across these domains were identified and ranked with the top 250 selected as a high-priority chemicals entitled the “Environmental NeuRoactIve CHemicals (ENRICH) list”
+In total, 1,827 substances with data coverage across these domains were identified and ranked with 250 selected as a high-priority chemicals entitled the “Environmental NeuRoactIve CHemicals (ENRICH) list”.